infraence/docs/README.md

 ## Testing your API
 7. To test your API, first you must create an API Key.
 API Keys provide access to your inference services.
 To issue an API Key, go to the "API Key manager" section of the Infraence studio, there you can create a new key.
 Just like connection strings, API Keys are sensitive information and you should keep them secure.

+> [!CAUTION]
-> ⚠️ Important: For security reasons, Infraence does not store or display API keys after creation, so if you lose a key you will have to issue a new one.
+> For security reasons, Infraence does not store or display API keys after creation, so if you lose a key you will have to issue a new one.

 8. Infraence requests are formed depending on the API definition you declared in your inference script.
 The only requirement is to provide an `API-Key` header containing a valid API key for the requested service, like the one created in step 7.
 Here is an example that sends an audio `audio.mp3` located in your current directory to your API:
 > Note: Remember to replace your API key where indicated